-19. Ultimate Controlling Party
+18. Ultimate Controlling Party

-The ultimate controlling entity of the Company is Zhongrun Resources Investment Corporation a Chinese incorporated company listed on the Shenzhen Stock Exchange.
+The ultimate controlling entity is Zhongrun Resources Investment Corporation a Chinese incorporated company listed on the Shenzen Stock Exchange.
 The immediate parent company is Zhongrun International Mining Co.
-Ltd, who owns 66% of VGM's share capital as at 31 December 2015.
-During the year ended 31 December 2014, Zhongrun International Mining Co.
-Ltd increased its total holding to approximately 66% of the enlarged share capital of the Company.
-As a result and as approved at the General Meeting of 23 June 2014, the Company delisted from AIM effective 1 July 2014
+Ltd, who owns 79.5% of VGM's share capital.
+During the year ended 31 December 2016, Zhongrun International Mining Co.
+Ltd increased its total holding from 66% to approximately 79.5% of the enlarged share capital of the Company.

-ZhongrunResources Investment Corporation as stated is incorporatedoutside the EEA and in accordance with the exemptions stated in Section 401 of the Companies Act 2006, VGM is not required to produce, and publish consolidated accounts, and takes advantage of this exemption accordingly.
+Zhongrun Resources Investment Corporation. as stated is incorporated outside the EEA and in accordance with the exemptions stated in Section 401 of the Companies Act 2006, VGM is not required to produce, and publish consolidated accounts, and takes advantage of this exemption accordingly.